apache/pulsar/docs/BinaryProtocol.md

 The discovery of partitioned topics metadata works very similar to the topic lookup.
-The client send a request to the service discovery address and the response will contain either the actual metadata or a redirect to a certain broker address.
+The client send a request to the service discovery address and the response will contain actual metadata.

 ##### Command PartitionedTopicMetadata